top of page

 How to Read Stories of World War II Fallen Buried at Arlington National Cemetery

-Volunteers from the non profit initiative Stories Behind the Stars have been actively writing stories of the World War II fallen buried at Arlington National Cemetery.
+Volunteers from the non profit initiative Stories Behind the Stars have written stories of all of the World War II fallen buried at Arlington National Cemetery.

-• All but one of the WWII fallen names are from 50 sections in the cemetery.
+• All but one of the WWII fallen names are from 50 sections in the cemetery (the other sections have no WWII fallen).

-• Our volunteers have completed work on 39 of these sections for a total of 1,562 stories.
+• Our volunteers first completed work on 39 of these sections for a total of 1,562 stories.

-All stories are accessible for free by using the Find A Grave smartphone app so they can be read at gravesites.
+All 8,774 stories are accessible for free by using the Find A Grave smartphone app so they can be read at gravesites.
 Just type in the name of the WWII fallen, scroll down and you will find a link to the Fold3 story.
+Example here.

 bottom of page